sendinblue/APIv3-nodejs-library/docs/DealsApi.md

 //apiKey.apiKeyPrefix = 'Token';

-// Configure API key authorization: partner-key var partner-key = defaultClient.authentications['partner-key'];
+// Configure API key authorization: partner-key var partnerKey = defaultClient.authentications['partner-key'];
-partner-key.apiKey = 'YOUR API KEY';
+partnerKey.apiKey = 'YOUR API KEY';
 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
-//partner-key.apiKeyPrefix = 'Token';
+//partnerKey.apiKeyPrefix = 'Token';

 var apiInstance = new SibApiV3Sdk.DealsApi();

 var opts = {
-  'filterAttributes': "filterAttributes_example", // String | Filter by attrbutes.
+  'filtersAttributes': "filtersAttributes_example", // String | Filter by attrbutes.
 If you have filter for owner on your side please send it as `attributes.owner`.\"
-  'filterLinkedCompaniesIds': "filterLinkedCompaniesIds_example", // String | Filter by linked companies ids 'filterLinkedContactsIds': "filterLinkedContactsIds_example", // String | Filter by linked companies ids 'offset': 789, // Number | Index of the first document of the page 'limit': 50, // Number | Number of documents per page 'sort': "sort_example", // String | Sort the results in the ascending/descending order.
+  'filtersLinkedCompaniesIds': "filtersLinkedCompaniesIds_example", // String | Filter by linked companies ids 'filtersLinkedContactsIds': "filtersLinkedContactsIds_example", // String | Filter by linked companies ids 'offset': 789, // Number | Index of the first document of the page 'limit': 50, // Number | Number of documents per page 'sort': "sort_example", // String | Sort the results in the ascending/descending order.
 Default order is **descending** by creation if `sort` is not passed